phillipdthomas/Hello-World-4870/README.md

 # Hello-World-4870
-CIs 4870 Demo for GitHub
+CIS 4870 Demo for GitHub

+This is a demo for the CIS 4870 Class.